jirs5/tracing-proxy/README.md

 ## Understanding Regular Operation

 tracing-proxy emits a number of metrics to give some indication about the health of the process.
-These metrics can be exposed to Prometheus or sent up to Honeycomb.
+These metrics can be exposed to Prometheus or sent up to OpsRamp.
 The interesting ones to watch are:

 - Sample rates: how many traces are kept / dropped, and what does the sample rate distribution look like?
 - [incoming|peer]_router_\*: how many events (no trace info) vs. spans (have trace info) have been accepted, and how many sent on to peers?